 ↑ Back to Top Registering for a ZipRecruiter API Key

 In order to show jobs from ZipRecruiter’s API, you’ll need an API key.
-To get the key, you’ll need to request one using this form.

 This will allow the plugin to function and pull jobs from ZipRecruiter’s database.
 Without an API key, the plugin cannot function correctly.

 After you’ve received your API key and added it to the ZipRecruiter tab, you should configure the remaining settings.
 The following settings are available:

 - Backfilling (No Results) — If there are no jobs found, backfill with X jobs from ZipRecruiter instead.
 Leave blank or set to 0 to disable.

 - Backfill Before Jobs — Show a maximum of X jobs from ZipRecruiter above your job listings.
 Leave blank or set to 0 to disable.